nasa/cumulus-docs/docs/deployment.md

 **Deploy `deployer` stack**[^1]

-    Use the kes utility installed with cumulus to deploy your configurations to AWS.
+    Use the kes utility installed with Cumulus to deploy your configurations to AWS.
 This must be done from the <daac>-deploy repository root

     $ cd ..
     $ kes cf deploy --kes-folder deployer --deployment <deployer-deployment-name> --region <region>